praeclarum/transformers-js/README.md

 ## Usage

-This usage example shows how to use the library to load the T5 model to translate from English to French.
+This example shows how to use the library to load the T5 neural network to translate from English to French.

 ```js
 // Load the tokenizer and model.